zjxxxxxxxxx/open-editor/README.md

 npm run dev
 ```

 Then open the local server address of the project in the browser.
-At this time, you can see a button appearing in the upper right corner of the browser.
-This button can be used to switch the enabled state of the Element Inspector.
+At this time, you can see a toggle button appearing in the upper right corner of the browser.
+This toggle button can be used to toggle the enabled state of the Element Inspector.

+> If you think that the switch button blocks your user interface, you can long press the switch button, wait for the switch button to enter the draggable state, and then adjust the display position of the switch button by dragging it.

 <img width="500" src="./public/toggle-button-demo.png" alt="toggle button demo"/>